scionproto/scion/doc/dev/design/private-ISDs.rst

 - P-ISD - Private ISD
 - (P-)ISD - Private or public ISD
 - BR - Border router
-- CS - Control service / path service
+- CS - Control service, the service that performs beaconing and has a path database
+- PS - Path service, the that delivers path segment to endhosts.
+May be identical to CS.
 - Private AS - A Private AS is part of an P-ISD but not visible from outside their P-ISD.
 Private-ASes cannot have a parent AS outside the P-ISD.
   Every P-ISD must have at least one non-private (public) AS in order to